tfzee/foptim/ReadMe.txt

 + somewhat generic dataflow analysis
 + Abstract away graph based matcher (maybe a DSL)
 + convert codegen into library
++ Dont generate stack setup destruction if no stack usage (need to make sure stack is still aligned iff thers call)

 + More Passes
 	+ Change lifetime check in reg alloc to better handle arguments(only check if they alive after?)